 “These diseases cause a lot of problems for people and have a direct impact on their quality of life,” said Dellavalle.
 “The treatments are currently being bought over the internet and we need to educate dermatologists and patients about the potential uses of them.”

 Some topical cannabinoid products, specifically those containing higher levels of THC, are only legally available in states with a prescription and in states with medical cannabinoid laws.
-Others, such as CBD topicals that use oil derived from hemp, are legal for everyone in all 50 U.S. states and over 40 countries.
-You can learn more about the laws surrounding CBD here.
+Others, such as CBD topicals that use oil derived from hemp, are legal under federal law (individual states may pass laws governing hemp-derived CBD).
+You can learn more about the laws regarding CBD here.